-Federal regulations and University of Arkansas policy require an annual notice that informs students of their rights regarding personally identifiable records.
-A student at the UAMS has the following rights with regard to his/her education records:
+The Family Educational Rights and Privacy Act (FERPA, 20 U.S.C. § 1232g) and University of Arkansas policy require an annual notice that informs students of their rights regarding education records.
+A student at UAMS has the following rights with regard to his/her education records: